• Skip to primary navigation

 McGee Beach is clean, gentle and close to town, making this a great beach for families.
 Unlike other area beaches, McGee Beach doesn’t allow cars.
 Also unlike other beaches, this one has restroom facilities.

-There’s a small fishing jetty nearby and there’s free street parking nearby.
+There’s a small fishing jetty and free street parking nearby.

 14. North Beach